chainx-org/chainx-testnet-bug-bounty/README.md

 # chainx-testnet-bug-bounty
-The bug bounty program repository for ChainXv2.0.
-Please submit issues and get reward
+This repository will collect issues for new ChainX testnet.

+Any bugs or expected features, please submit issues.
+And you will get reward with PCX with valuable issues.